Two recently-elected councillors are digging deep to help a good cause in their local ward.

 Both Cllr Smith and Adams will be among volunteers taking part in the event on July 13 between 11am and 2pm.

-The charity is now appealing for others to take part in the charity dig.
+The facility is now appealing for others to take part in the dig.

-A spokesman for the Creative Care charity, which runs the centre, said: “Although we do not yet have the funds to repair the polytunnel the young people have been plating seedlings for the garden, which is great news.
+A spokesman for Creative Care, which runs the centre, said: “Although we do not yet have the funds to repair the polytunnel the young people have been plating seedlings for the garden, which is great news.